RamSailopal/YottaDB-APIDev/README.md

    **Terminal** -> **Run Task** -> **YottaDB Compiler** -> **Continue without scanning the task output**

+This window will deal automatically with any compilation of code as well as process restarts on each save of relevant code.

-Two primarily required for the development of YottaDB APIs.
+Two files are primarily required for the development of YottaDB APIs.
 Both files are in the mapped directory:

-**myRestAPIs.m** - Holds the M code to pull global entries out of the YOttaDB database
+**myRestAPIs.m** - Holds the M code to interact with the YOttaDB database

 **routes.json** - Holds the API end points and the relevant M routine/label calls